 Is it an alien or a sea creature?
 These translucent worms are typically around a few feet, but some can grow up to 100 feet!
 They also shoot a web-like structure called a proboscis out of their mouths.
 It helps them entangle their prey or deter predators.
 The proboscis worm scavenges for food on the sea floor and has very few predators.

 Giant cockroaches are what nightmares and horror movies are made of, but what if they actually existed?
-While not technically a cockroach, giant isopods more closely resemble a pill bug or a woodlouse.
-This isopod is still giant nonetheless.
+While not technically a cockroach, these critters definitely give off strong roach-vibes.
+However, giant isopods more closely resemble pill bugs or woodlouse.
 They crawl along the cold sea floor, looking to devour whale carcasses and dead squid that float to the bottom.

 The frilled shark has 300 rows of needle-like teeth and an eel-shaped body.
 It has a pre-historic lineage and is known for hunting for its prey near the surface, which it swallows whole with its long, flexible jaws.
 The frilled shark’s favorite food is squid, but it will also eat other sharks.